 The local authority should ensure that all relevant partners are involved in care and support planning and take part in joint planning with health partners.

-Whilst every effort should be made to put people in control of their care and for them to be actively involved and influential throughout the planning process, the local authority should make it clear to individuals that the custodial regime may limit the range of care options available, and some,such as direct payments, do not apply in a custodial setting.
-Where an individual’s ability to exercise choice and control is limited by the custodial regime, this should be discussed with the individual and recorded as part of the care planning process.
+While every effort should be made to put adult’s in control of their care and for them to be actively involved and be able to influence the planning process.
+It should be explained that the custodial setting may limit the range of care options available and some,such as direct payments, do not apply in a custodial setting.
+Where an adult’s ability to exercise choice and control is limited in this way, this should be discussed with them and recorded as part of the care planning process.
 However, the plan must contain the elements as outlined in Chapter 10 Care and Support Planning, Care and Support Statutory Guidance, including the allocated personal budget.
-This will ensure that the person is clear about the needs to be met, the cost attributed to meeting those needs and how, if applicable, the custodial regime limited the individual’s choice and control.
+This will ensure that the adult is clear about the needs to be met, the cost of meeting those needs and how being in custody means their choice and control is limited.

 7.1 Equipment and adaptations